-Instead, I recommend to go to one or several of the big housing companies and cooperatives, see the list below.
-They dispose usually a big number of flats and very often, they put none or only a fraction of the free ones on the internet.
+Instead, I recommend to check out apartments of the big housing companies and cooperatives, see the list below.
+They dispose usually a big number of flats.

-For instance, my flat belongs to Howoge, I found it by calling them and then going to one of their offices and asking in person.
+For instance, my flat belongs to Howoge, and back in 2015 I found it by going to one of their offices and asking in person.
 Once I sat in front of the employee, she thoroughly looked into their internal database.
 The flat I left with was one that was still occupied on paper but the current tenant wanted to leave as soon as possible – so in fact I got it immediately, as I wanted.

 But because I was there so early, I had no competition when applying.

-Update September 2018: Apparently, the policy of many of these companies changed by now: Instead of inviting you to their office, they want you either
+By now, apparently of many of these companies changed their policy, and instead of inviting you to their office, they want you either

 - to fill out an online form telling them what type of flat you need